 Water Stocks TSX

 Established as an operating division of Current Water Technologies Inc. (“Current Water Technologies”), Pumptronic continues to serve as an integrated manufacturer of pumping stations specializing in custom design and automation, and its common shares are traded on the Tier I Wills TSX Venture Exchange under the symbol “WATR.”.
-Alkaline Water Co., Inc. was founded in June 6th, 2011 by Richard A. Wright and is headquartered in Scottsdale, AZ.
+Alkaline Water Co., Inc. was founded on June 6th, 2011, by Richard A. Wright and is headquartered in Scottsdale, AZ.
 Current Water Technology is a technology company that uses its patented and proprietary electrochemical technology to treat wastewater, desalination water and drinking water contaminated with metals, nutrients, nitrates and ammonia related to mining, metal processing, chemical, agricultural and municipal waste management.

-While water ETFs are the best way for private investors to get involved in the wider water sector, individual water stocks are riskier, says Dan Deming, managing director of Chicago-based KKM Financial LLC.
+While water ETFs are the best way for private investors to get involved in the wider water sector, individual water stocks are riskier, Dan Deming, managing director of Chicago-based KKM Financial LLC.
 In a curious reversal, Deming said that individual water companies pose a higher risk than investments in water funds because of the reduced market value of water.
-His recommendation to investors is to limit the holdings of water ETFs to 10 per cent of the total portfolio.
+His recommendation to investors is to limit the holdings of water ETFs to 10 percent of the total portfolio.

 While water is not an asset class, it is held in several asset classes, including staples, consumer goods, infrastructure, information technology, utilities, healthcare, and industry.
-For example, two of the companies holding the five water ETFs in North America traded Xylem Inc. (Danaher Corp.)
+For example, two companies holding the five water ETFs in North America traded Xylem Inc. (Danaher Corp.)
 Danaher is classified as an industrial stock because it manufactures water treatment plants.
 Danaher can also be considered a healthcare company because it manufactures technologies that treat water for medical applications.

 Water is a valuable commodity, and when governments fail to provide people with clean water, they have to ask companies to help solve the problem, and that is where your investment comes in.
-Investing in water supplies is a way to support companies trying to solve the looming water crisis, and could prove to be a good investment.
-Burry bought water rights, invested in water-rich farmland, and invested in a water utility.
+Investing in water supplies is a way to support companies trying to solve the looming water crisis and could prove to be a good investment.
+So Burry bought water rights, invested in water-rich farmland, and invested in a water utility.